-This is a non-binding option, and those accepted will still be free to apply to other universities and compare financial aid offers.
-Those accepted through Early Action will not be required to commit prior to the National Candidates' Reply Date of May 1.
+Early Action is a non-binding Admissions plan option, and those accepted will still be free to apply to other universities and compare financial aid offers.
+Those accepted through Early Action will not be required to respond or commit to SU prior to the National Candidates' Reply Date of May 1.
 Applicants for Seattle University's Sullivan Leadership Award must apply via Early Action to be eligible for Sullivan consideration.

-Early Action candidates must check the early action option on the Common Application and submit all required credentials by November 15.
-Those applying for Early Action will be mailed admissions notification on December 23.
-Students applying via Early Action and not offered admission will be placed in consideration for regular admission.
+The Early Action deadline is November 15.
+Early Action candidates must check the early action option on the Common Application and submit all required credentials by the deadline.
+Those applying for Early Action will be sent decision notifications in mid-December.

-Often, applicants receive requests for additional information, such as seventh semester high school grades, most-recent ACT or SAT scores or results from the Test of English as a Foreign Language.
+Often, the Admissions Office may request additional information from applicants, such as seventh-semester high school grades, most-recent ACT or SAT scores or results from the Test of English as a Foreign Language (TOEFL).
 These requests should be regarded as an opportunity for continued consideration for admission.
-Once the requested documents are received, applicants are sent a decision by the end of March.

 All Seattle University applicants are considered for Institutional Merit Scholarships, which are based on the student's cumulative GPA, standardized test scores (if applicable, Seattle University is test-optional), course rigor, and other academic factors.
 Merit scholarships for first-year students typically range from $13,000 - $30,000.
 Scholarship recipients are typically notified at the time of admission.
 Visit our Scholarships page for additional information.